BrentIO/FireFly/controller/support/mqtt/auto_discovery.md

 ## Controller

 Each controller will be defined as a device and will contain information about the status of the controller.
-Examples are below for a controller with a UUID `673be2c4-87cc-41e1-bb4e-96367161b02f`.
+Examples are below for a controller with a UUID `673be2c4-87cc-41e1-bb4e-96367161b02f` and MAC address `DE:AD:BE:EF:FE:ED`.

 ### Firmware Updates
 Indicates if a firmware update is available.
 If so, the firmware update can be launched from MQTT by sending the `payload_install` value to the `command_topic`.